NithinMahesh1/DataStructuresNotes/README.md

 Examples: One reason to use binary trees or trees, in general, is for the things that form a hierarchy.
 They are useful in File structures where each file is located in a particular directory and there is a specific hierarchy associated with files and directories.
 Another example where Trees are useful is storing hierarchical objects like JavaScript Document Object Model considers HTML page as a tree with nesting of tags as parent-child relations.

 Binary Search Tree
-In Binary Search Tree is a Binary Tree with the following additional properties:
+In Binary Search Tree is a Binary Tree with the following additional properties where any NODE, its value is:
-1. The left subtree of a node contains only nodes with keys less than the node’s key.
-2. The right subtree of a node contains only nodes with keys greater than the node’s key.
-3. The left and right subtree each must also be a binary search tree.
+1. Greater than or equal to the value of any node in it's left subtree, and
+2. Less than the value of any node in its right subtree

 Time Complexity